LockGit/gochat/readme.md

 ### Message delivery
 ![](https://github.com/LockGit/gochat/blob/master/architecture/signle_send.png)
 ```
 The message must be sent in the login state.
-As shown above, User A sends a message to User B. Then experienced the following process:
+As shown above, User A sends a message to User B.
+Then experienced the following process:
 1. User A invokes the api layer interface to log in to the system.
-After the login succeeds, the user keeps a long link with the connect layer authentication, and the rpc call logic layer records the serverId that user A logs in at the connect layer.
+After the login succeeds,
+the user keeps a long link with the connect layer authentication,
+and the rpc call logic layer records the serverId that user A logs in at the connect layer.
 The default joins the room number 1.

 2. User B calls the api layer interface to log in to the system.
-After the login succeeds, the user keeps a long link with the connect layer authentication, and the rpc call logic layer records the serverId of the user B login at the connect layer.
+After the login succeeds, the user keeps a long link with the connect layer authentication,
+and the rpc call logic layer records the serverId of the user B login at the connect layer.
 The default joins the room number 1.

-3. User A calls the api layer interface to send a message, and the api layer rpc call logic layer sends a message method.
+3. User A calls the api layer interface to send a message,
+and the api layer rpc call logic layer sends a message method.
 The logic layer pushes the message to the queue and waits for the task layer to consume.

-4, after the task layer subscribes to the message sent by the logic layer to the queue, according to the message content (userId, roomId, serverId), the user B can be positioned to maintain a long link on the serverId of the connect layer, and the rpc call connect layer method is further
+4, After the task layer subscribes to the message sent by the logic layer to the queue,
+according to the message content (userId, roomId, serverId),
+the user B can be positioned to maintain a long link on the serverId of the connect layer,
+and the rpc call connect layer method is further

-After the connect layer is rpc call by the task layer, the message will be delivered to the relevant room, and then further delivered to the user B in the room to complete a complete message session communication.
+5, After the connect layer is rpc call by the task layer,
+the message will be delivered to the relevant room,
+and then further delivered to the user B in the room to complete a complete message session communication.

 Learning other im systems, in order to reduce the lock competition, will be divided in the connect layer bucket:
 It will roughly look like the following structure: